pixelsoup42/cardano_account_pandas_dumper/README.md

 `--no_rewards`
 : Do not add pseudo-transactions with rewards for each epoch.

+## Output format

+### CSV

+column 0:
+transaction timestamp

+column 1;
+transaction hash

+column 2:
+transaction message

+columns 3-...:
+transaction input (positive) or output (negative) for each asset and address.

+row 0: asset policy
+row 1: asset name
+row 2: address

+If the `--raw_values` flag is passed, row 3 is inserted, with a value of `own`for own addresses (belonging to the specified staking addresses) and `other` for other addresses (if `--raw_values`is not passed, this information is on row 2).

 ## Possible improvements

 * The first obvious possible improvement would be to replace the static `--known_file` that lists the known addresses, policies and scripts with a dynamic API.